drabarlow/BSX-3139_gene_trees_mol_dating/index.md

 *Barlow et al. 2018.
 Nat.
 Ecol.
 Evol*

 *** =right

 - Brown bear, polar bear, extinct cave bears
 - Aligned nuclear genomes, divided into 25 kb blocks
 - Only 50 % of blocks show the correct species relationships
 - Rest are a mix of all possible topologies

+---

+## Gene trees summary

+- Can identify population divergence/speciation events
+- And the relationships between these populations/species
+- Issues of lineage sorting effects
+- Accuracy improves with old events involving small popualtions (more drift)
+- Generally we look at several gene trees for a better overview

 --- .segue .dark